UC-Berkeley-Extension/global/README.md

 And you should be all set!

+## Running Commands

+We prefer to run the following commands from your host machine:

+- git
+- composer

+And run these from inside the DDEV container:

+- node
+- yarn

 ## Troubleshooting

 If the shell scripts will not execute, it may be because git doesn't include permissions on files.